torvalds/linux/Documentation/arch/arm/keystone/overview.rst

 ==========================
-TI Keystone Linux Overview
+TI Keystone GNU/Linux Overview
 ==========================

 Introduction
 ------------
 Keystone range of SoCs are based on ARM Cortex-A15 MPCore Processors and c66x DSP cores.
-This document describes essential information required for users to run Linux on Keystone based EVMs from Texas Instruments.
+This document describes essential information required for users to run GNU/Linux on Keystone based EVMs from Texas Instruments.

 Following SoCs  & EVMs are currently supported:-